Ankylosing Spondylitis Ten Years After Diagnosis

 I haven’t been able to go back to the gym or work out since July 2014.
 I spent all of 2018 housebound.
 I can still manage short walks, but the number of diagnoses I’ve received since getting my AS diagnosis have affected my life in the worst way.
 I am no longer capable of doing the things I once lived for.

-These past few months leading up to this milestone in my life have had me asking myself a number of questions.
+These past few months leading up to this lifetime milestone have had me asking myself a number of questions.

 Did things happen the way I expected them to happen?
 Not at all.